Zucchelli Station: Description

-The Zucchelli Station is a seasonal (from mid-October until mid-March) research Antarctic Station on the Terra Nova Bay located at an altitude of 15 m and covers an area of approximately 7,500 square meters.
+The Zucchelli Station is a seasonal (from mid-October until mid-March) research Antarctic Station on the Terra Nova Bay in New Zealands Ross Dependancy located at an altitude of 15 m and covers an area of approximately 7,500 square meters.
 In 2010, the Station was enlarged and in the austral summer the traverse leave for Concordia Station operated jointly with France.

 Main building

 The main building was built in 1985, in the first seasonal expedition, on a steel structure 1.5 m from the ground and consist of 82 containers, 42 of which used for the personnel accommodation and services while the remaining 40 to the support activities as: